 Intellectual Capital covers ultimately every one of those items necessary to an organisation's daily operation in the Knowledge Economy.
-IC has been defined as the combination of an organization's Human, Organizational and Relational resources and activities of an organization.
+Intellectual Capital has been defined as the combination of an organization's Human, Organizational and Relational resources and activities.
 It includes its employees' knowledge, skills, experiences and abilities; the R&D activities, the organizational routines, procedures, systems, databases and its Intellectual Property (IP) rights as well as all of the resources linked to its external relationships; such as with its customers, suppliers, R&D partners, etc (MERITUM, 2002).
-IC can both be the product of R&D activities and the enabler for creating value from R&D. This combination of intangible resources and activities allows an organisation to transform a bundle of material, financial and human resources in a system capable of creating stakeholder value.
-Intangibles to become part of the intellectual capital of an organisation have to be durably and effectively internalised and/or appropriated by this organisation.
+Intellectual Capital can both be the product of R&D activities and the enabler for creating value from R&D. This combination of intangible resources and activities allows an organisation to transform a bundle of material, financial and human resources into a system capable of creating stakeholder value.
+For intangibles to become part of the intellectual capital of an organisation, these have to be durably and effectively internalised and/or appropriated by the organisation.